-Kamakura, Hakone and Nikko are a few of recommended day trips from Tokyo.
-I had a free day and had a tough time making my choice, finally deciding on Kamakura.
+Kamakura, Hakone and Nikko are a few of the most recommended day trips from Tokyo.
+I had a free day to my own in Tokyo and had a tough time making a decision, finally deciding on Kamakura!
 An hour by train from Tokyo, Kamakura is located in the Kanagawa Prefecture.

 I arrived, not knowing much about this coastal town.
 I had no idea its size or how to get around.
 All I knew was Kamakura has a giant bronze Buddha statue, and bamboo trees at Hokokuji Temple.
 Thankfully, there was a Tourist Office at Kamakura’s station.
 The officer recommended some places of interest and general info on getting around (mainly bus).

 I arrived at Hōkoku-ji Temple, to be greeted by amazing autumn foliage and quiet zen gardens.

 It was the second week of December and I’d never expected to see autumn foliage at all.
 Stepping into the temple grounds, I gasped in surprise.
 It was so beautiful.

 Autumn foliage at Hōkoku-ji

 Further in, the autumn foliage within the inner grounds took my breath away.
 With such outbursts of colors among trees, plants, shrubs, a little zen garden ahead, and a little bamboo pipe dripping water melodiously into a tiny river, all my senses were captured right then.
 I took many photos, afraid my memory will fail me in future, before turning to mindfully appreciate the serenity and beauty in front of me.